rainprotocol/interpreter-ts/docs/classes/raininterpreterts.md

 # Class RainInterpreterTs

-- The javascript version of the RainVM, basically does the same job RainVM does but off-chain.
+- The typescript (javascript) version of the RainInterpreter.sol, which basically does the same job offchain, i.e evaluates an expression off-chain with either reading necessary data with onchain calls or by some provided mock data.
+There are many usecases, simulating and forecasting are just a few to mention.

 <b>Signature:</b>